bridgecrew-perf6/poop-garden-front/README.md

 ## days 8-11 march 27-31

 Spent the last 4 days working on the API, mostly the friends part of it I took a shot at writing some friends models and methods from scratch, but ended up going with a couple of libraries.
 I am glad i went through writing most of it, because it really helped me understand what is going on under the hood, but i like the expanded functionality of the third pary libraries.
 I am using django-friendships which is a library that helps creat friend, friend request, etc, models.
 I also used django-rest-friendships which is a wrapper around django-friendships to turn everything into api endpoints that i can reach from my front end.
 I also expanded my profile app so that once i expand past poop to other profiles, it wont be too hard to scale. tomorrow I want to focus on connecting the front and the back end.
 I think i still need to figure out some more authentication stuu to do that, but i want to be able to create a new user from the front end(which should also allow me to create a poop profile and friend list for that user)

+## day 12 april 1

+made some pretty cool changes in my ionic front end. put all of the routes/tabs into a list so that i can easily traverse through it as well as add new tabs or routes